Sultanate of Bacan

 The Sultanate of Bacan (Kesultanan Bacan; /id/) was a state in Maluku Islands, present-day Indonesia that arose with the expansion of the spice trade in late medieval times.
-It mainly consisted of the Bacan Islands (Bacan, Kasiruta, Mandioli, etc.) but had periodical influence in Ceram and the Raja Ampat Islands.
+It mainly consisted of the Bacan Islands (Makian, Kayoa, Gane (Southern Halmahera), Bacan, Kasiruta, Mandioli, Obi etc.) but had periodical influence in Ceram and the Raja Ampat Islands.
 It fell under the colonial influence of Portugal in the 16th century and the Dutch East India Company (VOC) after 1609.
 Bacan was one of the four kingdoms of Maluku (Maloko Kië Raha) together with Ternate, Tidore and Jailolo, but tended to be overshadowed by Ternate.
 After the independence of Indonesia in 1949, the governing functions of the sultan were gradually replaced by a modern administrative structure.
 However, the sultanate has been revived as a cultural entity in present times.

 Early history

 According to a legend known from the 16th century, the kings of Bacan, the Raja Ampat Islands off Papua, Banggai and Buton descended from a set of snake's eggs which had been found among some rocks by the Bacan seafarer Bikusigara.
 On account of this, Bacan could claim to be the origin-point of the Maluku political order.
 The myth also points at early relations with the Papuans.
 However, there are conflicting legends according to which Jailolo in Halmahera was the oldest kingdom of Maluku.
 A third legend departs from the Arab immigrant Jafar Sadik who came to Maluku, ostensibly in 1245, and married the heavenly nymph Nurus Safa.
 From this pair, four sons called Buka, Darajat, Sahajat and Mashur-ma-lamo were born, who became ancestors of the rulers of Bacan, Jailolo, Tidore, and Ternate.
 In this story, too, Bacan has a precedence position.
 The ruler was nevertheless known as Kolano ma-dehe, Ruler of the Far End (i.e. in relation to Ternate and Tidore).

 According to the Dutch writer François Valentijn (1724), the Bacan kingdom was established in 1322.
 He mentions an early king of Bacan with a Muslim name, Sidang Hasan in about 1345 who suffered an invasion from Ternate.
 Later on, in 1465 a prince called Bakar expanded Bacan's influence on the north coast of Ceram and even in Hitu in Ambon.
 However, Valentijn claims that the first Muslim ruler was actually Sultan Zainal Abidin who allegedly flourished in 1512.
 In one version, his brother Jelman was acknowledged as Raja of Misool, one of the Raja Ampat Islands.
 From early European accounts it appears that the kings in the Maluku archipelago began to accept Islam in about the 1460s or 1470s as the result of the increasing trade in cloves, that attracted merchants from the Muslim world.